GSejas/markdown-toolbar/docs/testing/implementation-plan.md

 ## Executive Summary

-**Mission**: Transform our markdown toolbar extension testing from 75% coverage with 7 failing tests to 85%+ coverage with comprehensive test patterns across all components.
+**Mission**: Transform our Markdown Extended Toolbar extension testing from 75% coverage with 7 failing tests to 85%+ coverage with comprehensive test patterns across all components.

 **Scope**: All testing levels (Unit → Integration → E2E) with automated CI/CD integration and systematic gap closure.